-A Draft Assessment of the Application has been completed, including a comprehensive safety assessment, and public comment is now being sought prior to Final Assessment of the Application.
+A Final Assessment of the Application has been completed, including a comprehensive safety assessment and consideration of issues raised in public consultation.

 1. Background

 The genetic modification in glyphosate-tolerant soybean MON 89788 involves the introduction of the cp4 epsps gene derived from Agrobacterium sp. strain CP4.
 The cp4 epsps gene codes for an enzyme, 5-enolpyruvyl-3-shikimate phosphate synthase (EPSPS), which confers tolerance to the herbicide glyphosate.
 The EPSPS enzyme is present in all plants, bacteria and fungi and is essential for aromatic amino acid biosynthesis.
 The normal mode of action of glyphosate is to inhibit the endogenous plant EPSPS, thus blocking the synthesis of aromatic amino acids in cells which subsequently leads to the death of the plant.
 In contrast to the plant EPSPS, the bacterial EPSPS is able to function in the presence of glyphosate, therefore expression of CP4 EPSPS in the plant allows continued production of aromatic amino acids in the presence of the herbicide.